-Non-registered Shareholders who do not wish to attend the Meeting should carefully follow the instructions on the voting instruction form that they receive from their Intermediary in order to vote the Common Shares that are held through that Intermediary.
-Non-registered Shareholders of the Corporation should submit voting instructions to their Intermediaries in sufficient time to ensure that their votes are received from the Intermediaries by the Corporation.
+Non-Registered Shareholders who do not wish to attend the Meeting should carefully follow the instructions on the voting instruction form that they receive from their Intermediary in order to vote the Common Shares that are held through that Intermediary.
+Non-Registered Shareholders should submit voting instructions to their Intermediaries in sufficient time to ensure that their votes are received from the Intermediaries by the Corporation.